lcipolina/lcipolina.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I have started an internship at [Google DeepMind](https://deepmind.google/) in the Game Theory and Agents team.
-My work will focus in multi-agent coordination.
+My work will focus on multi-agent coordination.